Unbounded operators having self-adjoint or normal powers and some related results: Main Results: The case of monomials

-\begin{proof}That $A$ is densely defined is clear.
-Since $A\subset A^*$, we equally have $A^2\subset (A^*)^2$.
 In other words, $A^2$ is symmetric.
-But as is known, symmetric operators which are also normal are clearly self-adjoint.
-Therefore, $A^2$ is self-adjoint and so $A$ is self-adjoint as well by the foregoing results. \end{proof}
+But, and as is known, symmetric operators that are normal are self-adjoint.
+Therefore, $A^2$ is self-adjoint, and so $A$ too is self-adjoint by the foregoing results. \end{proof}

+\begin{rema} The above proof is algebraic.
+There is also a spectral proof.
+Indeed, since $A$ is symmetric, it follows that $A^2$ is positive.
+However, a normal operator with a positive spectrum is self-adjoint.
+Then Proposition \ref{25/0/2020} does the remaining job. \end{rema}

 The following result contains some important conclusions (observe that it generalizes Proposition \ref{25/0/2020}).

 \begin{thm} Let $A$ be a linear operator with domain $D(A)$ such that $A^2$ is self-adjoint and $D(A)\subset D(A^*)$.
 Then $A$ is closed, $D(A)=D(A^*)$, $(A^*)^2=A^2$ and $D(AA^*)=D(A^*A)$. \end{thm}